vsch/PluginDevelopersToolbox/README.md

 [Version Notes]

+## Version 1.1 Release

+:warning: The plugin now has a project setting to enable its operation under settings (Preferences) > Tools > Plugin Developer's Toolbox.
+It is disabled by default not to interfere with projects that do not need its functionality.

 ## Version 1.0 Initial Release

 For now it is just one extremely useful function if you use [Slicy] for extracting icon images